The Best Android Fax Apps In 2025

 Price | 3/5

 There are credit-based fax apps which allow you to pay per page, and then there are subscription fax apps.
 Each one has its pros and cons, however Genius Fax is actually both.
 You have to buy credits for each page you send – the regular price is $0.99 per page, but you can go as low as $0.40 if you buy in bulk.
-You then have to pay an extra subscription if you want to get your own fax number to use – this is a subscription on top.
+You then have to pay an extra subscription if you want to get your own fax number to use and receive faxes – this is a subscription on top.

 For us, this confuses things and you end up getting the worst of both worlds – other subscription apps will give you unlimited faxing and your own toll-free fax number for one price – like Municorn’s – and other credit-based apps can work out cheaper by allowing you to watch ads for credits.
 Genius Fax is still cheaper than using the UPS or Staples fax machines, but if you want a complete fax machine on your phone, you’ll find simpler and cheaper deals elsewhere.